 If a doctoral graduate committee has no representation outside of the student’s graduate program, a Graduate School Representative is required.
-Co-chairs and vice-chairs can never be considered unbiased, even if they are from outside the student’s graduate program, and would therefore never be able to substitute for the Graduate School Representative.
+Co-chairs can never be considered unbiased, even if they are from outside the student’s graduate program, and would therefore never be able to substitute for the Graduate School Representative.

 The Dean of the Graduate School chooses Representatives at random from the Graduate Faculty.
 Each member of the Graduate Faculty is expected to serve in this capacity.
 The Dean appoints the Graduate School Representative after the doctoral student’s Plan of Graduate Work is approved.
 An effort is also made to make no more than two such assignments to a faculty member at any one time.
 It is the responsibility of the student to schedule preliminary and final examinations that are satisfactory to the Graduate School Representative and to provide the Representative with a copy of the dissertation one week before the final oral.

 The primary responsibility of the Graduate School Representative is that of an observer.
 Consequently, the Representative should be invited to participate in both the preliminary and final oral examinations, but should never take a dominant role in the exams.
 The Representative is expected to contribute to the scholarly atmosphere of the examination.
 Moreover, the experiences of faculty members who serve as Graduate School Representatives should improve the overall quality of graduate education.

 The Graduate School Representative also signs the official examination form and may include comments.
 The Representative expected to express concerns (if they exist) and encouraged to note any exceptional strengths of the examination.
 The Graduate School Representative should:

 - Sign the form and note any specific comments; or

 - Sign the form and note that a letter to the Graduate School Dean will follow (with copies to the committee).

 - the adequacy of the Plan of Graduate Work;